NeptuneMagicSauce/CatPi/README.md

 # TODO

+- on repeat, do not respect the user setting "button press duration" do a short button press because maybe we're just under the threshold because we don't want to dispense too much

+- validate repeat with shorter duration: is total okay?

+- bug: I do not see recent data in the journal tab at 0:05 AM, I do not see anything in yesterday 22:00 and 23:00 event though I see events in the LogsSmallWidget view it's because it's not reloaded and yet it is out of date loading needs "is final load" computed as "loaded day is in the past <-> less than today"

+- in logs, include duration of button press, on dispense events in order to see how it affects the dispensed weight

+- email me the logs
+  per day
+  title = total
+  include all plots of the day as an attached image include today's log.txt

+- bug: when cat eats while we detect dispense he pushes on the scale and we detect too much look at new log "detecting" it is the weights while detecting maybe fix = remove highest 2 values, then return next highest test this formula on big data: a few days worth maybe fix = do a median? no because at beginning of detection there is nothing it's not yet relevant

+- when I go to the journal at 0:05 AM, and there's not been events today I should go to the empty today view but it goes to yesterday's view

 - also plot this:
   weight per dispense event
   accumulating repeat event on same bar (with different color) in order to debug "how much was dispensed per event"

-- bug: I do not see recent data in the journal tab at 0:05 AM, I do not see anything in yesterday 22:00 and 23:00 event though I see events in the LogsSmallWidget view

-- when I go to the journal at 0:05 AM, and there's not been events today I should go to the empty today view but it goes to yesterday's view

-- have debug settings "number of repetitions" including first non-repeat? find a relevant name/label/prompt

-- email me the logs
-  per day
-  title = total
-  include the plot as an attached image

-- on repeat, do not respect the user setting "button press duration" do a short button press because maybe we're just under the threshold because we don't want to dispense too much

-- in logs, include duration of button press, on dispense events in order to see how it affects the dispensed weight

-- !! protect the big screws that are causing injuries

 - plots:
   other set: events eaten (in case dispensed is detected at zero) remember the settings: selected set, selected time scale other time scales: last 7 days, last 30 days, last year

-- to validate, test this exploit: eat right away isn't it detected as a mechanical issue and doesn't it repeat the dispense?

-- to validate: is loading historical data slow on boot?

 - mask LEDs that are too bright in the night